Issue Date |

 |

-At the date of the stamp issue, the remains of three theropod (carnivorous) dinosaurs were
+At the date of the stamp issue, the remains of three theropod (carnivorous) dinosaurs had been

 discovered in New Zealand.